Have you been discriminated against at work?

 Our record of success

 Maurice Blackburn is Australia’s leading employment law practice for executives, senior managers, employees and contractors.
-Our specialist team have an established record in employment law and have successfully acted for many clients in cases of discrimination.
-Including:
+Here are some examples of our successful cases:

 - Initiated proceedings in the Federal Court on behalf of Scott McIntyre alleging that he was dismissed by SBS because of his expression of a political opinion.